quillaja/mtcam/README.md

 2. DONE - Change JSON returned from API to be dict<id,obj> instead of just a list.
 2. clean up util.py
 2. DONE - decide (in db or file) and create program settings
-3. Done - decide on timestamp or datetime for 'modified' ModelBase field
+3. DONE - decide on timestamp or datetime for 'modified' ModelBase field
 4. DONE - Write script to update Mountain.tz_json field
 5. write script to convert/import original palmer data to mtcam data
 6. DONE - Create "client" (webpage/javascript/css)